Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes

-\mypara{Impracticality of \llm} Prior to an in-depth examination of the attack effectiveness, it is imperative to first elucidate the impracticality of \llm.
-Recall in Algorithm~\ref{alg:TokenSample}, the tokens are biased according to the probability $p'$ derived from the codewords, which means the bit accuracy of the recovered message depends on the average token entropy of the LLM output.
-To satisfy \ldpc’s correction bounds, the LLM must produce high-entropy token distributions, which only occur with low confidence in next-token prediction.
-In other words, \llm can only embed a detectable watermark in low-quality responses.
+Prior to an in-depth examination of the attack effectiveness, it is imperative to first elucidate the impracticality of \llm.
+Recall in Algorithm~\ref{alg:TokenSample}, the tokens are biased according to the probability $p'$ derived from the codewords, so the bit accuracy of the recovered message depends on the average token entropy of the LLM output.
+To satisfy \ldpc’s correction bounds, the LLM must produce high-entropy token distributions, which correspond to low-confidence predictions and thus low-quality responses.

 To examine this, we generate watermarked texts using temperature values $\mathsf{temp}$ from $1.0$ to $1.8$, controlling output entropy.
-As shown in~\Cref{fig:avg_entropy_vs_correct_rate}, the embedded watermark is undetectable at temperatures of $1.0$ and $1.2$.
-When $\mathsf{temp}=1.4$, watermarks are detectable in 60\% of the generated outputs, yet the textual readability has been severely compromised.
-As illustrated by the green texts of~\Cref{fig:avg_entropy_vs_correct_rate}, the LLM's outputs mix multiple languages.
-With further increases in the value of $t$ to $1.6$ and $1.8$, the watermark detection rate shows a corresponding enhancement; however, the text becomes almost unreadable (represented by purple and orange texts in~\Cref{fig:avg_entropy_vs_correct_rate}).
-Owing to the above factors, we launch attacks against texts capable of carrying watermarks, disregarding their readability.
+As shown in~\Cref{fig:avg_entropy_vs_correct_rate}, the watermark is undetectable at temperatures of $1.0$ and $1.2$.
+At $\mathsf{temp}=1.4$, watermarks are detectable in 60\% of outputs, but readability is severely degraded, with frequent language mixing (green texts in~\Cref{fig:avg_entropy_vs_correct_rate}).
+At $\mathsf{temp}=1.6$ and $1.8$, detection rates further increase, but the generated text becomes nearly unreadable (purple and orange texts in~\Cref{fig:avg_entropy_vs_correct_rate}).
+Therefore, we launch attacks against texts capable of carrying watermarks, disregarding their readability.